khaoulaoue/Churn-prediction-for-telecom-industry/README.md

 # Flask App:

-Building the backend of the web interface using Flask and deploying the model to the app.
+Building the backend of the web application using Flask and HTML frontend and deploying the model to the app.
 # Requirements
 Python 3.x
-Libraries: pandas, numpy, matplotlib, seaborn, xgboost, imblearn, sklearn, flask The Flask app will be running at http://localhost:5000/

-Use the web interface to input new customer information and predict the likelihood of churn.
+Libraries: pandas, numpy, matplotlib, seaborn, xgboost, imblearn, sklearn, flask Use the web interface to input new customer information and predict the likelihood of churn.

 # Conclusion